ipraveen/common-data/words.md

 -   he promised to expedite economic reforms

 # lament

-> to express sorrow, regret, or unhappiness about something

--   As a fresh out-of-school developer, I didn’t under‐ stand her lament but having now lived through more front-end frameworks than I can count, I understand why she felt that way.
+As a fresh-out-of-school developer, I didn’t under‐ stand her lament but having now lived through more front-end frameworks than I can count, I understand why she felt that way.

 # accentuate